destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 ## Local testing
 No-one likes to wait for the CI to run tests.
 It is therefore recommended to run tests locally before pushing to the remote repository, and before creating a PR, but no one will force you to do this: how you work locally is entirely up to you.

 For convenience, however, we have added a few commands you can use to check that the code is linted, the tests pass, etc. Some of these are exemplified in the next subsections.
-Please run
+Please run **inside of your poetry shell**:
 ```shell
 poetry devtools -h
 ```